masterise-plus/aws-sts-cron/README.md

 # AWS Bedrock Token Refresher

 A Python application that refreshes AWS credentials using STS and updates them in LangFlow via API.
+The application runs continuously and automatically refreshes credentials every 24 hours.

 ## Environment Variables